somerstep/somerstep.github.io/_pages/Research.md

   - In *Involve: A journal of mathematics*, 2019

   - Abstract: We compute an explicit formula for the first Chern class of the Hodge Bundle over the space of admissible cyclic degree three covers of n-pointed rational stable curves as a linear combination of boundary strata.
 We then apply this formula to give a recursive formula for calculating certain Hodge integrals containing lambda one.
-We also consider degree two covers for which we compute the divisor clas lambda two as a linear combination of codimension two boundary strata.
+We also consider degree two covers for which we compute the divisor class lambda two as a linear combination of codimension two boundary strata.

 [The Supersingularity of Hurwitz Curves](https://arxiv.org/abs/1810.01582)
 =======